neuronsimulator/nrn/neuron/stdrun/pointman.rst

 and location of the selected point process.

-The right subpanel shows parameters in one of three styles determined by the "PanelStyle" menu.
-"ViewSelection" shows all the parameters for the selected (red dot, highlighted name) point process.
+The right subpanel shows parameters in one of three styles determined by the :guilabel:`PanelStyle` menu. :guilabel:`ViewSelection` shows all the parameters for the selected (red dot, highlighted name) point process.
 The name of the selected point process is also shown at the top of this subpanel.

 The remaining two "PanelStyle" items work only if all the point processes in the list are of the same type.

-"GlobalSpec" is similar to "ViewSelection" but any change to a parameter (or clicking on a value button) causes that value to be assigned to all the point process of the list.
-Note that NO assignments are made when the "GlobalSpec" panel is constructed.
+:guilabel:`GlobalSpec` is similar to :guilabel:`ViewSelection` but any change to a parameter (or clicking on a value button) causes that value to be assigned to all the point process of the list.
+Note that NO assignments are made when the :guilabel:`GlobalSpec` panel is constructed.
 The user must press a value button or enter a new value into the field editor.
 This helps prevent accidental changing of values in the individual point processes.
 The default values in the global spec panel are those values in the currently selected name.
 In this mode, the top of the right subpanel shows the label: "All PP's set to these values".

-When the "ViewOneName" item of the "PanelStyle" menu is selected the right submenu shows a list of names of parameters.
+When the :guilabel:`ViewOneName` item of the :guilabel:`PanelStyle` menu is selected the right submenu shows a list of names of parameters.
 Selecting one of these names shows this parameter for all the managed point processes (each button label indicates which point process is referenced).

-In the control portion of PointProcessGroupManager, the "New" menu is used to add a point process of the indicated type to the list of managed point processes.
-The "Remove" button destroys the selected point process.
-The "Copy" button clones the selected point process
+In the control portion of PointProcessGroupManager, the :guilabel:`New` menu is used to add a point process of the indicated type to the list of managed point processes.
+The :guilabel:`Remove` button destroys the selected point process.
+The :guilabel:`Copy` button clones the selected point process